 Third-degree felony drug possession in the state of Florida is punishable by a maximum of five years in prison and a $5,000 fine.
 First-degree felony drug possession comes with a maximum penalty of 30 years in prison and a $10,000 fine.
 All drug charges come with a driver’s license revocation of two years, or a suspension until such time as the person has completed a drug evaluation and/or rehabilitation program.
 All Florida felonies come with sanctions like the inability to pursue certain educational or professional opportunities and the loss of certain civil rights.
 An experienced Brooksville drug possession defense lawyer can fight against your charges and these penalties while working to protect your rights.

 If you have been charged with drug possession or another related drug crime in the Hernando County, Citrus County, Sumter County, and Pasco County area, including Brooksville, Spring Hill, Timber Pines, Brookridge, High Point, Hernando Beach, Inverness, Inverness Highlands, Beverly Hills, Hernando, Center Hill, Webster, the Villages, Dade City, Shady Hills, and Hudson, contact experienced drug crime defense lawyer Ashley Aulls today.
-Ashley M. Aulls, P.A. was founded on the principle that the client's concerns and education are just as important as the case itself.
-To schedule your consultation on what Ashley M. Aulls, P.A. can do for your drug possession case, call (352) 593-4115 today.
+The Law Office of Ashley Aulls, P.A. was founded on the principle that the client’s concerns and education are just as important as the case itself.
+To schedule your consultation on what The Law Office of Ashley Aulls, P.A. can do for your drug possession case, call (352) 593-4115 today.